 International Accounting Standard 19 'Employee Benefits' ("IAS19") requires authorities to provide clear information on the impact of the Council's obligation to fund the retirement benefits of its staff.
-Information has been received from the Actuary on the latest position as at March 2011, showing a deficit of £21.8 million for this Council, which represents a £16.7 million reduction relative to 2009-10.
+Information has been received from the Actuary on the latest position as at March 2012, showing a deficit of £28.286m for this Council, which represents a £6.480m increase relative to 2010-11.
 This largely reflects:

-- The deficit has reduced due to falling long term inflation expectations. - The deficit has fallen further due to the pension increase change from Retail Prices Index (RPI) to Consumer Prices Index (CPI). - It must be emphasised that this calculation has been made for the specific requirements of "IAS 19" and should not be used for any other purpose.
-There was a separate Triennial Revaluation based on the Pension as at 31 March 2010, the result of which kept employer contributions unchanged partly as a result of the factors identified above partly as a result of a very good investment return performance by the Surrey Pension Fund in 2010 and partly as a result of a move to stabilise employer contribution movements
+- The deficit has increased due to increase of long term inflation expectations. - It must be emphasised that this calculation has been made for the specific requirements of "IAS 19" and should not be used for any other purpose.
+There was a separate Triennial Revaluation based on the Pension as at 31 March 2012, the result of which kept employer contributions unchanged partly as a result of the factors identified above partly as a result of a very good investment return performance by the Surrey Pension Fund in 2012 and partly as a result of a move to stabilise employer contribution movements.

-The liabilities of £21.8m show the underlying commitments that the Council has in the long run to pay retirement benefits.
+The liabilities of £28.286m show the underlying commitments that the Council has in the long run to pay retirement benefits.
 The liability has a substantial impact reducing the net worth of the Council as recorded in the Balance Sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy.